anmoljagetia/Flatabulous/README.md

 ## 3. Manually

 Download the source to the theme [here](https://github.com/anmoljagetia/Flatabulous/archive/master.zip).
-If some problem ossurs with your installation, kindly download the correct version based on your version of Ubuntu from [here](https://github.com/anmoljagetia/Flatabulous/releases).
+If a problem occurs with your installation, kindly download the correct version based on your version of Ubuntu from [here](https://github.com/anmoljagetia/Flatabulous/releases).
 If you are a developer or a designer, I also encourage you to contribute to it.
 Create a folder, called .theme in your home directory.
 This can be simply created by firing up your terminal, and then running

 ```
 mkdir .themes